Appearance

 Source attribution

 Regulation (EU) 2022/2554 (DORA) is published in the Official Journal of the European Union L 333, 27.12.2022, pp. 1–79.
 Articles 24–44 substance on this page is paraphrased from the operative provisions; for paragraph-level wording consult the EUR-Lex text.
 Commission Delegated Regulation (EU) 2024/1773 of 13 March 2024 specifies the technical standards for the policy on ICT services supporting critical or important functions.
 Commission Implementing Regulation (EU) 2024/2956 of 29 November 2024 specifies the standard templates for the register of information.
 Commission Delegated Regulation (EU) 2025/532 specifies subcontracting elements under Article 30(5).
-Commission Delegated Regulation (EU) 2025/1190 specifies the technical standards for threat-led penetration testing under Article 26.
+Commission Delegated Regulation (EU) 2025/1190 specifies the technical standards for threat-led penetration testing under the Article 26(11) mandate.

 Disclaimer